shanila-ontheshores/data-mining/assignment-04-apriori-pca-analysis/README.md

 - **4A:** Restaurant sales analysis using transaction preprocessing, Apriori frequent itemset mining, and a package-discount revenue simulation.
 - **4B:** Numeric data analysis using interactive 2D/3D visualization, centering, projection onto a line and a plane, covariance analysis, eigen decomposition, and PCA-style projection.

-The notebook was cleaned and reorganized for GitHub so the work reads like a portfolio project instead of a loose coursework file.

 ---